MartinEmilJakobsen/MartinEmilJakobsen.github.io/_pages/cv.md

 ======
 * Spring School on Structural Inference in Statistics, Uder, Germany, March 2019
 * Machine Learning Summer School (MLSS), London, UK, 2019
-* Oberwolfach (MFO) Workshop on Foundations and New Horizons for Causal Inference
+* Oberwolfach Research Institute for Mathematics (MFO) Workshop on Foundations and New Horizons for Causal Inference, Oberwolfach, Germany, 2019